 Scientists : Armelle Phalipon, Philippe Sansonetti.

-With the support of DGA, we have completed a phase 1 study of strain SC599, a live attenuated mutant of S. dysenteriae 1.
+With the support of DGA, we have completed a phase I study and are conducting a phase II study of strain SC599, a live attenuated mutant of S. dysenteriae 1.
 Our aim is to develop a pentavalent vaccine comprising 3 serotypes of S. flexneri, S. dysenteriae 1 and S. sonnei.
 In addition, we are developping a sub-unit vaccine approach based on the chemical synthesis of polysaccharidic antigens.
 Our preliminary immunogenicity results in mice are extremely encouraging.